worldoptimizer/HypeDocumentLoader-for-PHP/README.md

 # HypeDocumentLoader for PHP

-Parse Hype generated script files using PHP
+Parse Hype generated script files using PHP.

-Works with Tumult Hype 4.x
+*Works with Tumult Hype 4.x*